-Thanks to these organizations and individuals who pick up remainders and GIVE them away so the free fun continues!
+Thanks to these organizations who accept remainders, and individuals who pick up remainders and GIVE them away so the free fun continues!

 Portland State Re-Use/Resource room accepts school supplies, household supplies, clothing, and shares it with students and the community for free. email@example.com